Huegoxaga/notes/networking/README.md

 - Automatic Private IP Addressing (APIPA)
   - When there is no DHCP, APIPA is configured to assign random IP starts with `169.254` for local communication. `169.254.0.0 - 169.254.255.255`
 - `0.0.0.0 - 0.255.255.255` is Unused/Reserved IP
+- IPv4 Header Fields
+  - Version: IP version number (we consider version 4 only, “0100”)
+  - Internet Header Length: length in 32-bit words
+  - DSCP: Differentiated Services Code Point, indicates traffic class/priority
+  - ECN: Explicit Congestion Notification, RFC 3168
+  - Total Length: length of the IP header + the data (payload) in bytes
+  - Identification: unique to identify a group of IP packet fragments
+  - Flags: specifies IP fragmentation options
+  - Fragment Offset: indicates the position of a fragment, relative to the complete group of fragments
+  - Time-to-Live: maximum hop count
+  - Protocol: defines the protocol used in the data portion
+    - E.g. Protocol = 6 for TCP, 17 for UDP, 1 for ICMP
+  - Header Checksum: integrity check for the header only
+  - Source Address: 32-bit source IP address
+  - Destination Address: 32-bit destination IP address
+  - Options: optional field, size must be a multiple of 32-bit words (padding added if necessary)
+  - The data (payload) immediately follows the IP header
+- Fragmentation
+  - Maximum Transmission Unit (MTU) - Ethernet II MTU is 1518 bytes (maximum frame size), L3 packet payload maximum is 1500 bytes
+  - Larger packets must be fragmented
+  - Fragments are forwarded and routed independently
+  - Reassembly is performed at the destination
+  - Fragmentation information is carried in the IP header
+  - If any fragments are lost, all received fragments must be discarded
+  - Timer is set when the first fragment is received, If the timer expires before all fragments are received, the others will be discarded
+  - Flags: 1 bit: reserved (always 0); 1 bit: don’t fragment (DF); 1 bit: more fragments (MF)
+  - If the packet length > MTU and DF is set, the packet must be dropped
+  - First fragment: offset of 0 (byte position #0)
+  - Offset: indicates the number of 8-byte units for the current fragment
+  - Length of a fragment (except the final one): therefore must be a multiple of 8 bytes
+  - Example: 6500 bytes of data to transmit
+    - Ethernet Type II MTU is 1518 bytes (maximum Ethernet frame size), IP header is 20 bytes (without options)
+    - Maximum usable data per packet: 1518 – 18 (frame header) – 20 (IP header) = 1480 bytes
+    - We can use 185 x 8 = 1480-byte fragments; requires 5 packets in total (4 x 1480 bytes, 1 x 580 bytes)

 ##### IPv6